laurenqu/laurenqu.github.io/_portfolio/Cats.md

 ## Observation of Cat 1

-The second image [Figure 1] displays **Cat 1** resting comfortably on the floor, before the grooming session. **Cat 1** shows a calm and relaxed demeanor, indicating satisfaction with its environment.
+The second image displays **Cat 1** resting comfortably on the floor, before the grooming session. **Cat 1** shows a calm and relaxed demeanor, indicating satisfaction with its environment.

 ### Figure 2